FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

+\minihead{Overview} Our proposed \alg framework (\cref{fig:pipeline}) consists of multiple stages roughly in sequential order.
+In this section we introduce the algorithmic details. \cref{sec:method-intrinsics} describes how we estimate the distortion parameters and focal lengths for each camera after extracting and matching keypoints.
+Then, \cref{sec:method-first-order-optimization} analyzes the pros and cons of first-order vs second-order optimization, and \cref{sec:method-optimization-problems} describes all the optimization problems for global pose estimation and refinement.
+Finally, we discuss kernel fusion (\cref{sec:method-kernel-fusion}) for further speed-up.

-\textbf{Matching} \alg's matching stage is exactly identical to that used in both COLMAP and GLOMAP: extracting and matching keypoints from the input images, followed by geometric verification of the resulting image pairs~\cite{schoenberger2016sfm}.
+\minihead{Matching} \alg's matching stage is identical to that of both COLMAP and GLOMAP: it involves first extracting and matching keypoints from the input images, followed by geometric verification of the resulting image pairs~\cite{schoenberger2016sfm}.
 The output of the matching stage consists of the set of inlier keypoint pairs and either an estimated fundamental matrix $\mF_{ij}$ or a homography matrix $\mH_{ij}$ (the latter if it is consistent with sufficiently many inlier matches) for each image pair $(i,j)$ with enough correspondences.

-\textbf{Camera assumptions} We use a one-parameter radial distortion model (\cref{sec:method-distortion}).
-The principal point is fixed to be the center, therefore the only intrinsics parameters to estimate are the distortion parameter and the focal length.
-We also assume that all the images are taken with a small number of cameras, and we know which images are from the same camera.
-In practice this can be inferred from image resolutions, EXIF tags, file names and directories, etc.